-> Child Labor & Education

 Online Product Assistant

-VIVAN Life Sciences is a Knowledge based and technology driven innovative Global Enterprise, offering higher end products in Pharmaceuticals and Life Sciences.
+VIVAN Life Sciences is a Knowledge driven and Technology based innovative Global Enterprise, offering higher end synthesized products and services, for various industrial verticals, ranging from Pharmaceuticals, high-end chemical to product - innovation companies.

-We provide break through collaboration for the niche pharmaceutical products, which enhance the capability and productivity performances of our customers and Business Associates around the world, In specific functions critical to their success.
+We provide Product synthesis and Services, which enhances the capability and productivity performances of our customers and Business Associates, in functions critical to their success.

 Please visit VIVAN BLOG: